 What is cash flow forecasting?

-It is an advance estimate of all income and expenses that a business will have during a period to anticipate its liquidity.
+It is an advance estimate of all the income and expenses a business will have during a given period in order to anticipate its liquidity.

-How often should I review the cash flow in my dealership?
+How often should I review cash flow in my dealership?

-Ideally, it should be reviewed monthly, although some dealerships with high volume do it weekly.
+Ideally, it should be reviewed monthly, although some high-volume dealerships do it weekly.

 What is the most common mistake in cash management?